Who’s running for president? See a rundown of the 2024 candidates

 The conservative talk radio host announced his campaign on April 20 on Fox News’ “Tucker Carlson Tonight.”
 He made his first bid for public office in 2021 in a failed effort to replace California Gov. Gavin Newsom in a recall election.

 The Miami mayor announced his presidential bid on June 15 on ABC’s “Good Morning America.”
-Suarez, a two-term mayor first elected in 2017, is also president of the U.S. Conference of Mayors.
+Suarez, a two-term mayor first elected in 2017, also recently served as president of the U.S. Conference of Mayors.
 He is the only Hispanic candidate in the race.

+The former Texas congressman kicked off his bid on June 22 on “CBS Mornings,” hoping to build momentum as a more moderate alternative to Trump.
+Hurd, a onetime CIA officer and fierce Trump critic, served three terms in the House through January 2021 and was the chamber’s only Black Republican during his final two years in office.

 DEMOCRATIC PRIMARY FIELD